marlonschlosshauer/userContent.css/README.md

 # userContent.css

-A collection of CSS changes I do for certain sites.
+A collection of CSS changes I apply to existing websites.

 Major changes:
 - Dark theme for YCombinator